Firebeatz/Feature-Selection-For-Measurement-Models/README.md

 # FS For Measurement Models

-This page includes the codes and datasets that were used to calculate the results reported in `tbd`
+This page includes the codes and datasets that were used to calculate the results reported in `tbd` This is the code and the data set necessary to reproduce our results from the article UFeature selection for measurement models in the International Journal for Quality and Reliability Management.
+The article is currently under review by the journal.

+Authors: published after review

+Please cite this code or the data set as: BibTex added after publication
 ---

 ## 1. Requirements